-To meet the goals, the station presents locally produced Christian programs hosted by Lou Hecker, Ted Hering and Steve Hafen and Elizabeth Grace.
+To meet the goals, the station presents locally produced Christian programs hosted by Lou Hecker, Ted Hering and Steve Hafen and Julie Petersen.
 Prayer Time airs weekdays at 11:45 on the FM stations.
 KVIP also broadcasts news and information, preaching and teaching programs, live call-in programs and more from a variety of sources around the nation.

 In 1975, KVIP added a second Christian station in Redding; an FM station at 98.1 on the dial.
 The addition allowed us to stay on the air 24 hours a day, utilizing 29 translators to reach outlying areas that had no Christian radio.
 Many of these translators are fed by satellite from our studios, allowing us to get past some rather high mountains to serve remote valleys and communities.

 KMWR serves Brookings, Oregon and Crescent City, California at 90.7 FM.
 Also in the coverage area are Harbor, Oregon and Fort Dick and Smith River, California plus the Pelican Bay State Prison.

 Our newest station, KNDZ, went on the air at 89.3 FM serving Eureka, McKinleyville, Arcata and Trinidad October 9th, 2009.